Career Opportunities After B.Sc. in Information Technology (B.Sc. IT): A Complete Guide

 • Databases: Learn how to keep and manage vast amounts of information using database systems such as SQL, Oracle, or MySQL.

-• Networking: Networking refers to the process by which computers communicate and exchange information.
+• Networking: Networking is the process by which computers communicate and exchange information.
 Know about the internet, network settings, and basics of cybersecurity.

 Eligibility Criteria for B.Sc.
 IT